myth-digital/craft-4-stack/README.md

 ## Terminology

 ### Layouts
 Layouts form the structure of the website.
-Out of the box, the stack comes with a `base` layout, which is the <html>, <head> and an over-arching layout structure, which then embeds `global` which will embed each page structure and the site <main>.
-You can create new layout files as required and embed the necessary parent templates.
+Out of the box, the stack comes with a `base` layout, which is the `<html>`, `<head>` and an over-arching layout structure, which then embeds `global` which will embed each page structure and the site `<main>` You can create new layout files as required and embed the necessary parent templates.

 ### Pages
 Using the existing `Pages` entry type within Craft, pages will generate the sitemap for the project.
 All pages should be content manageable unless specifically functionality-driven.
 Pages contain a matrix field called `Page Block Content` which contains each of the 'Blocks' outlined below.
 Each page should be made up of a bunch of matrix blocks stacked together to form the hierarchy.